joycesim/joycesim.github.io/news/index.md

 # {{page.title}}

 ### 2024
-August: Please welcome Georgia Tech undergraduate Abdulaziz Alajlan to the group for the Fall semester!
+August: Please welcome Georgia Tech undergraduate Abdulaziz Alajlan and Amita Anand to the group for the Fall semester!

 July: Have a good summer everyone!